avitalze/clustering-world-map/README.md

 # clustering-world-map
-paints a world map according to the chosen clusters - Python
+paints a world map according to the chosen clusters - Python project